-Found 90 - 100 results of 204 programs matching keyword "mars science laboratory"
+Found 90 - 100 results of 205 programs matching keyword "mars science laboratory"

+In this video from NASA's Jet Propulsion Laboratory, an animation shows the major mission events of the Curiosity rover's landing on Mars.
 Discover the Tibetan Buddhist view of the mind with Geshe Lhakdor.
 He discusses how awareness and sensory information (sight, sound, smell, taste, and touch) are perceived through different forms of consciousness, and how Buddhist practitioners investigate their inner mental experiences to better understand their experience of the world around them.
 In this special lecture given at After Dark, Dr. Emiliana Simon-Thomas relates scientific studies of contemplative practices.
 Dr. Simon-Thomas is Science Director for the Greater Goods Science Center at UC Berkeley.
 Her current research examines the conceptual nature, experiential properties, and biological underpinnings of positive states like compassion, as well as the potential for cultivating these states and related acts of altruism.
 Edward O. Wilson has revolutionized science and inspired the public more often than any other living biologist.
 Now he is blending his pioneer work on ants with a new perspective on human development to propose a radical reframing of how evolution works.
 Dr. Wilson visited the Exploratorium recently and spoke to staff and a group of invited students.

-Take a stroll in Golden Gate Park at dusk and if you’re lucky, you’ll hear a sound perhaps unexpected: the hooting of wild owls.
-Jessie Bushell of the San Francisco Zoo debunks some common myths about owls while introducing us to several rescued owls currently living at the zoo—from a 3-ounce northern saw-whet owl that was hit by a snowmobile to a 10-pound Eurasian eagle owl confiscated from a smuggler.
+Take a stroll in Golden Gate Park at dusk and if youre lucky, youll hear a sound perhaps unexpected: the hooting of wild owls.
+Jessie Bushell of the San Francisco Zoo debunks some common myths about owls while introducing us to several rescued owls currently living at the zoofrom a 3-ounce northern saw-whet owl that was hit by a snowmobile to a 10-pound Eurasian eagle owl confiscated from a smuggler.

-Every winter, the Exploratorium’s Science of Cocktails event presents the artistry of master mixologists shaken with the science behind the craft.
+Every winter, the Exploratoriums Science of Cocktails event presents the artistry of master mixologists shaken with the science behind the craft.
 Guest mixologists will join us from popular San Francisco bars to mix delicious cocktails, while guests participate in interactive science experiments about alcohol, inebriation, hangovers, cocktail creation, and more.

 Music by Wayne Grim Watch highlights from our live webcasts with the E/V Nautilus as she explored the Mediterranean and Black Seas searching for shipwreck, deep sea vents and the communities of organisms that live in these extreme environments.
 It's time for a new mission to Mars!
 Join Exploratorium science educators as we celebrate the launch of the newest rover, Curiosity, as it begins it's 8 1/2 month journey to the planet Mars.
 We will look at the launch itself, talk a little bit about MSL(Mars Science Laboratory) and Curiosity, summarize the history of Mars exploration, and look forward to what is next!
 How can a wind-powered sailboat move faster than the wind?
 Why do the America's Cup sails look like airplane wings?
 With the beginner in mind, Exploratorium senior scientist Paul Doherty introduces the basic physics of sailing and sail design.
 Join the Exploratorium for our final webcast with researchers on board the Nautilus.
 We discuss the highlights of their three month expedition to the Mediterranean and Black Seas, as well as to the eastern Atlantic Ocean.
 Learn about hydrothermal vents, organisms living in extreme environments and ancient shipwrecks.
-Best known for his discovery of the wreck of the RMS Titanic, Nautilus expedition leader Dr. Robert Ballard is one of the world's most famous ocean explorers.
-In this webcast, we talk live with Dr. Ballard as he explores the Mediterranean's Straits of Sicily.
-Learn about the Nautilus' latest discoveries and the history of ocean exploration.